canonical/ubuntu.com/templates/kubernetes/docs/openstack-integration.md

   </p>
 </div>

+#### Note: LBaaS and Security Groups

+Charmed Kubernetes and the OpenStack integrator assume by default that you will be using Octavia for load balancers, and that the Amphora instances providing the LBs will reside in the same subnet as the workers and have at least traffic on the NodePort range (30000-32767) open from the Amphora instances to the worker instances.
+In general, Juju assumes that traffic between units in a model and other resources used by that model is unrestricted or is otherwise managed outside of Juju.

+If you are instead using Neutron-based LBaaS, or if you have more restrictions on traffic between resources within or used by the model, you may need to either set the `manage-security-groups` [config option][charm-config] on the OpenStack Integrator charm to `true`, or manage the security group rules manually.
+Setting `manage-security-groups` to `true` will cause Kubernetes to ensure that the nodes' port security groups include a rule allowing traffic from the Amphorae to the nodes within the NodePort range.

 ### Upgrading the integrator charm

 The openstack-integrator is not specifically tied to the version of Charmed Kubernetes installed and may